Service Home

 # Events

-The events view displays all the events your service emitted during the selected timeframe.
+The events view displays all the events captured your service during the selected timeframe.
 The events comprise all logs, spans, span events, wide-events and metrics sent to Baselime.

 You can search for events and filter events from this view.
 You can zoom in on the bar chart of the event volume.